OpenTranslationBible/open-bible/en-GB/08.Ruth/md/ruth-04.md

 ## Ruth 4:19

-Hezron was the father of Ram, Ram was the father of Amminadab,
+Hezron became the father of Ram, and Ram became the father of Amminadab,

 ## Ruth 4:20

-Amminadab was the father of Nahshon, Nahshon was the father of Salmon,
+Amminadab became the father of Nahshon, and Nahshon became the father of Salmon,

 ## Ruth 4:21

-Salmon was the father of Boaz, Boaz was the father of Obed,
+Salmon became the father of Boaz, and Boaz became the father of Obed,

 ## Ruth 4:22

-Obed was the father of Jesse, and Jesse was the father of David.
+Obed became the father of Jesse, and Jesse became the father of David.